darkred/Userscripts/BugMeNot/README.md

 Try to sign in with that 1st found login.
 If the login is invalid, you may navigate again to the sign-in page
-and you may try each one of the rest logins by clicking 'Try next login from BugMeNot', i.e.
+and try each one of the rest logins by clicking again on either the `Username` or the `Password` textbox
+and then to `Try next login from BugMeNot`, i.e.
 ![image](https://i.imgur.com/R03FX2V.jpg)
 Notice the `2/3`?
 It means the 2nd login out of 3 available logins.
 *Also, note that only 1 connection is done to bugmenot.com - all login attempts are done using the stored logins from the 1st attempt.*

 Also, during this, if the Username or Password textbox are already filed with the previous login,
-you'll get a prompt to `Overwrite the current login entry`:  (Just press Ok).
+you'll get a prompt to `Overwrite the current login entry`: (just press OK to continue)
 ![image](https://i.imgur.com/ismAlzx.jpg)

 If there were no logins found you'll get this alert box:
 ![image](https://i.imgur.com/ayDyxaR.jpg)
-meaning that you can either (see the 1st screenshot for referance):
+meaning that you can either (see the 1st screenshot for reference):
 - press `More Options` to open(in a new tab) the relevant bugmenot page, or
 - just press `Visit BugMeNot` which will open(in a new tab) http://bugmenot.com .